 A small space for an office.

-Develop a detailed design for the shop front elevation in compliance with the Coalville Frontage Improvement Scheme Design Guide (Appendix 1)
+Develop a detailed design for the shop front elevation in compliance with the Draft Coalville Frontage Improvement Scheme Design Guide (Appendix 1)

 To assist with the preparation of written reports and documentation for the Coalville Frontage Improvement Scheme panel and any subsequent works resulting from the panel decision.